Duck Things To Do including Southern Shores

 The small seaside town of Duck is a popular beach destination for good reason.
 The 7 miles of private beaches are wide and uncrowded, the town offers a variety of upscale accommodations and the charming self-contained village is full of top-notch restaurants and shops.
 And, with an extensive biking/walking trail and quiet side streets, Duck is one of those places where you can ditch the car and get around on bike or foot.

 Duck is a shopping and dining destination even for those who are staying elsewhere on the Outer Banks.
 You could easily spend a day shopping in Duck, and the dining options are some of the best on the Outer Banks.
 Watersports are also big in Duck, especially on the Currituck Sound.
 Duck’s main attraction is its soundfront Duck Town Park, complete with a playground, kayak launch, soundside boardwalk and amphitheater.
 This is the heart of the village, and the Town of Duck fills the park with activities in the summer.
 The popular Duck Jazz Festival is held in the park in October.

 - (252) 261- 0356

-Tucked into Duck Commons near Sweet T’s and Savvy Home, Duck Cycle is a friendly place to rent bike shop-quality cruisers for the whole family, including baby seats and child trailers.
-This year Duck Cycle has added kayaks, surf, skim and body boards as well as standup paddleboards.
+Tucked into Duck Commons near Sweet T’s and Outer Banks Real Estate Group, Duck Cycle is a friendly place to rent bike shop-quality cruisers for the whole family, including baby seats and child trailers.
+Duck Cycle has recently added kayaks, surf, skim and body boards as well as standup paddleboards for your vacation fun.
+Looking for something a bit more laid back?
+Duck Cycle now has cornhole!
 Offering daily and weekly rates, they also deliver from Duck to Nags Head.
 If you have a need for speed and you’re looking to rent a road bike, you’ll find one at their other location, Kitty Hawk Cycle Company.

 Duck Village Outfitters